Portrait of a Character – Deborah Haddon

 Deborah spends much of her time standing guard, so her mind wanders.
-In our universe, this means her thoughts are directed, more and more often to Captain Archer, on whom she develops a raging crush, described in both Together and in the alternate timeline story, The Black Widow.
+In our universe, this means her thoughts direct, more and more often to Captain Archer, on whom she develops a raging crush, described in both Together and in the alternate timeline story, The Black Widow.

 This brings out some of her vulnerability and longing.
-As a person who mainly stands in the back and watches the rest of the crew working, she is longing to be a part of things.
+As a person who mainly stands in the back and watches the rest of the crew working, she longs to be a part of things.

-Once her wrong-headed pairing in Together is finished, Deb is approached by someone she might not have expected to be interested, Chip Masterson.
-This relationship continues through to Fortune, where it is revealed that it has resulted in a marriage and a child, Kenneth.
+Once her wrong-headed pairing in Together ends, Deb is approached by someone she might not have expected to show an interest, Chip Masterson.
+This relationship continues through to Fortune.
+I reveal it has resulted in a marriage and a child, Kenneth.
 Her descendants eventually include Richard and Eleanor Daniels and their mother, Chloe Masterson Daniels.